Pontifical John Paul II Institute for Studies on Marriage and Family

 Operations

-Pontifical John Paul II Institute for Studies on Marriage and Family employs 6 Associate professors, 2 Assistant professors and 1 Professors.
-Most academics at Pontifical John Paul II Institute for Studies on Marriage and Family are Male Associate professor (5), Male Assistant professor (1), and Male Professor (1).
+In 2024, Pontifical John Paul II Institute for Studies on Marriage and Family had a total salary expenditure of 3.41M.
+Pontifical John Paul II Institute for Studies on Marriage and Family employs 5 Associate professors, 2 Assistant professors and 2 Professors.
+Most academics at Pontifical John Paul II Institute for Studies on Marriage and Family are Male Associate professor (4), Male Professor (2), and Female Associate professor (1).

 The most common positions for non-instructional staff at Pontifical John Paul II Institute for Studies on Marriage and Family are: Office and Administrative Support, with 3 employees, and Management, with 2 employees.